helmihnich/Smart-Glasses/README.md

 ## run code:

-First you have to install the libreries
+First you have to install the libraries:

 `pip install Pytesseract opencv-python pyttsx3 numpy speech-recognition pywhatkit beautifulSoup matplotlib`